Einar Holbøll: Legacy

-Holbøll was born on 20 December 1865 in Holmen, Copenhagen.
-He died at the age of 61 on 23 February 1927 in Charlottenlund, Copenhagen.
+Holbøll was born on December 20, 1865, in Holmen, Copenhagen.
+He died at the age of 61 on February 23, 1927, in Charlottenlund in Copenhagen.
 He lived to see the money generated from Christmas seals used to build sanatoriums for afflicted children.
 Holbøll was decorated by three Kings for his pioneering efforts.
 By the time of Holbøll's death, forty-five nations were issuing and using Christmas seals to fight the dreaded disease of tuberculosis.
 Holbøll was buried in Ordrup, also in Copenhagen.

 Several countries have honored Einar Holbøll by featuring him on their Christmas Seals and postage stamps, including Denmark in 1978, Belgium, in 1955 and the United States in 1938.